oneandoneis2/Array-KeepGrepped/README.md

 # Array::KeepGrepped

+## It's like 'grep'
-## Like 'grep', only it keeps the filtered-out entries in a sperate array.
+...only it keeps the filtered-out entries in a seperate array.

 ## To develop